The Confident Choice for Cancer Treatment: Before, During and After.

 Your doctor will use these simulation images in conjunction with sophisticated dose-calculating software to determine your most effective treatment with the lowest risk of side effects.

 As you arrive for treatment each day, you’ll let us know you’ve arrived by passing your patient identification card through our barcode scanner.
-Your comfort is important to us, so you’re welcome to enjoy coffee or tea, our reading room or our free lobby Internet access until you’re escorted to our treatment area.
+Your comfort is important to us, so you’re welcome to enjoy complimentary coffee or tea, the reading room equipped with Internet access and social interaction with fellow patients in the lobby until you’re escorted to our treatment area.

 Once you’ve entered the treatment area, you’ll recline on a large device with parts that rotate around your body.
 These parts allow radiation therapists to deliver proton therapy from any angle.
 The radiation therapists will use lasers, customized molds and other devices to ensure that you’re in the correct position for treatment.